Construction team surveying their safe work environment

 Got burning questions?
 We’ve got answers.

 By demonstrating ISO 45001:2018 compliance, your organisation can show important stakeholders that senior management is committed to implementing policies to reduce work-related injuries.
 Being accredited to this international standard improves your reputation and actively lowers workplace risks, which results in cost savings by reducing the need for sick days, compensation, and insurance.
-It’s a crucial management system requirement for occupational health and safety risks, ensuring senior management addresses threats and chances to prevent injuries.

 The following clauses in ISO 45001:2018 establish the OH&S requirements for certification: